Alluxio/alluxio/docs/en/operation/Metrics-System.md

 ## Alluxio Metrics

-There are two types of metrics in Alluxio, cluster-wide aggregated metrics, and per process detailed metrics.
+There are two types of metrics in Alluxio, cluster-wide aggregated metrics, and per-process detailed metrics.

 Cluster metrics are collected by the leading master and displayed in the metrics tab of the web UI.
 These metrics are designed to provide a snapshot of the cluster state and the overall amount of data and metadata served by Alluxio.

-Process metrics are collected by each Alluxio process and exposed in a machine readable format through any configured sinks.
+Process metrics are collected by each Alluxio process and exposed in a machine-readable format through any configured sinks.
 Process metrics are highly detailed and are intended to be consumed by third-party monitoring tools.
-Users can then view fine grained dashboards with time series graphs of each metric, such as data transferred or number of rpc invocations.
+Users can then view fine-grained dashboards with time-series graphs of each metric, such as data transferred or the number of RPC invocations.

 Metrics in Alluxio have the following format for master node metrics: